camunda/camunda-docs/docs/components/modeler/web-modeler/advanced-modeling/manage-connector-templates.md

    ![Updating a template via file upload](img/connector-templates/replace-via-upload.png)

-:::info Desktop Modeler Support
+:::info Desktop Modeler support
-The connector template editor is currently only available in Web Modeler.
-See the [Desktop Modeler documentation](/components/modeler/desktop-modeler/element-templates/about-templates.md) for instructions on configuring connector templates in Desktop Modeler.
+The Connector template editor is currently only available in Web Modeler.
+See the [Desktop Modeler documentation](/components/modeler/desktop-modeler/element-templates/about-templates.md) for instructions on configuring Connector templates in Desktop Modeler.
 :::